choppen5/TwilioSalesforceClick2Dial/readme.md

 * Develop > Custom Settings > Twilio Config (AccountSid, ApplicationSid, AuthToken, CallerId)

-To install this in your Salesforce environment, just select theh link above, confrim the defaults, and it will be installed in the Salesforce Environment you log into.
-You need Salesforce Admin privelages to install.
+To install this in your Salesforce environment, just select the link above, confrim the defaults, and it will be installed in the Salesforce Environment you log into.
+You need Salesforce Admin privileges to install.

 ## Configuration - after package Install